Zaikur/Plex-Wrapped-for-Tautulli/README.md

 ### Optional Settings

+- **Custom Logo:** Upload your custom logo to be used in reports and export slides.
+You can adjust the size with the slider.
 - **Custom Title:** Use a custom title instead of "Plex Wrapped".
 - **Discreet Mode:** Replaces the user dropdown with a username input field.
 Users need to enter their exact username.
 (NOT 'Friendly name')
 - **Password Protect Users:** Generates passwords for each user.
 (See `Users`Tab)